Magyartanulas/magyartanulas.github.io/word_building.md

 This is scary and there are many more attachments, but as we move on to more sections, all the pieces will slide into place.

+### Compound Words

+Compound words are no stranger to the Hungarian Language, you may have heard of the famous 44-letter long word `megszentségteleníthetetlenségeskedéseitekért` and just for fun, we'll go through all of it.

+* `szent` - holy/saint.
+* `szentség` - holiness/saintliness
+* `szentségtelen` - sacriligious
+* `szentségtelenít` - verb. he/she/it desecrates
+* `szentségteleníhet` - verb. he/she/it can desecrate
+* `szentségteleníthetetlen` - undesecratable
+* `szentségteleníthetetlenséges` - undesecrability-esque
+* `szentségteleníthetetlenségeskedés` - undescrability-esque behaviour
+* `szentségteleníthetetlenségeskedéseitek` - your undescrability-esque behaviour
+* `szentségteleníthetetlenségeskedéseitekért` - For your undescrability-esque behaviour
+* `megszentségteleníthetetlenségeskedéseitekért` - For your undescrability-esque behaviour (until the action is exhausted)

+`-het` is seen here again, but also `meg-` which marks telicity.
+We'll see this in more sections, and eventually it will be explained.

 `Challenge`

 [img]